geekbot-com/technical-assessment/README.md

 - [X] Use the slack api:

     - In order to proceed you will need to have access to a slack workspace.
 You can easilly create one on your own if you don't have access to one (https://slack.com/create)
-    - Implement a simple oauth flow to get access to a token to use slack's api. (by using routes in our framework)
+    - Implement a simple oauth flow to get access to a token to use slack's api (https://api.slack.com/methods)
+    - Do so by using routes in our backend.
-    - Using this token and slack api get access to the following:
+    - Using the acquired token and slack api get access to the following:
         - All the public and private channels you have access from your workspace
         - Your message history from a specific channel of your choice
         - Your profile image
-    - Use the above to populate the profile page
+    - Use the above to populate the profile page (http://exam.geekbot.com/profile-page)

 - [X] Realtime (Nodejs or Phoenix)

-    - After you have implemented the slack api calls, try updating the channels, private channels and latest post in the profile page in realtime.
+    - After you have implemented the slack api calls, try updating the channels, private channels and latest message in the profile page in realtime. (http://exam.geekbot.com/profile-page)

 **GOOD LUCK AND REMEMBER TO HAVE FUN**